Yashwant00CR7/Among-AI/README.md

 ## 🎮 How to Play

-1. Open the app in your browser.
+1. **Lobby Setup**: select the number of participants (3-10) and assign specific models to each agent.
-2. Watch the agents discuss the provided topic.
+2. **Start Game**: Watch the agents discuss the provided topic.
-3. Observe their behavior—can *you* spot the traitor before they do?
+3. **Observation**: Read the chat logs.
+Can *you* spot the traitor before they do?
-4. Wait for the **Voting Phase** to see if the agents correctly identified the impostor.
+4. **Voting Phase**: Wait for the agents to deliberate and cast their votes.
+5. **Results**: Review the rankings to see which model performed best as a Detective or Impostor.

 ## 🧠 Strategic Logic

-- **Smart Agents**: Instructed to analyze messages for "dumb" mistakes.
+- **Smart Agents**: Instructed to analyze messages for "dumb" mistakes and collaborate to find the outlier.
-- **Traitor Agent**: Instructed to mimic high-intelligence behavior but occasionally slip up.
+- **Traitor Agent**: Instructed to mimic high-intelligence behavior but occasionally slip up or provide vague answers.
 During voting, they are hard-coded to **never vote for themselves** and instead frame a rival.

 ## 📄 License